smdsbz/smdsbz.github.io/_posts/2022-5-3-ceph-objecter-bufferlist.md

             * `.length` if 0 read the whole object
             * `.truncate_size`
             * `.truncate_seq`
-                > Truncate sequence seems to be just a sequence number of
-                > asynchronous truncation jobs, IDK.
     * return data
         1. object content
     * return value